Menu

 KS4

 All students follow a course of study in GCSE French.
 Classes are taught in groups which prepare students specifically for foundation or higher-level tier of the Pearson Edexcel exam board.
-During the course, students will further develop and practise the skills of listening, speaking, reading and writing within topics of identity and culture, local area, holiday and travel, school, future aspirations, study and work and international and global dimension.
+During the course, students will further develop and practise the skills of listening, speaking, reading and writing within topics of My Personal World, Media and Technology, Studying and my Future, Lifestyle and Wellbeing, Travel and Tourism and My Neighbourhood.
 The department is committed to ensuring that every languages student achieves their potential and understands how a languages qualification can be of benefit in their future career.

 The assessment will be of linear approach with all four skills